-Galmstrup Architects are a design-led practice specialised in cultural and community projects.
-Our work revolves around the civic sphere, varying in scale from designing and building museums, galleries, exhibitions and community centers, to strategic masterplanning of cultural districts, heritage sites and entire landscapes.
+Galmstrup’s work in the civic sphere varies in type and scale from designing and building museums, galleries, archives and community centres, or the re-envisaging of existing heritage buildings, to the strategic masterplanning of cultural districts and entire wild natural landscapes.

-With 20 years of international experience working with cultural projects as architects, planners and advisors, we lead multidisciplinary design and client teams forward often in complex settings and on sensitive projects with many stakeholders.
+With 20 years of international experience working on cultural projects as architects, planners and advisors, we are able to bring together and lead multidisciplinary design, consultancy and client teams, often in complex settings and on sensitive projects with high-profile stakeholders.

 Services